WangLab-MSSM/iProFun/README.md

 `iProFun`
 =========

-An *i*ntegrative analysis tool to screen for *Pro*teogenomic *Fun*ctional traits perturbed by DNA copy number alterations (CNA) and DNA methylation
+An *i*ntegrative analysis tool to screen for *Pro*teogenomic *Fun*ctional traits perturbed by DNA copy number alterations and DNA methylation
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 ### Manuscript